 The CVA Lecture Series

-We have lectures on Tuesday evenings each week of the summer season and the second Tuesday evening of every month in between seasons with various thought leaders in the visual arts to discuss the most relevant cultural topics in the arts today.
-These lectures include our annual Leon and Gloria Plevin Family Museum Director Lecture, annual Alumni Lecture and in November the Native American Heritage Month lecture.
-Free and open to the public, everyone is welcome.
+We have lectures on Sunday evenings at 5 p.m.
+EST each week of the summer season with various thought leaders in the visual arts to discuss the most relevant cultural topics in the arts today.
+These lectures include our annual Leon and Gloria Plevin Family Museum Director Lecture and our annual Alumni Lecture.
+Each lecture is free and open to the public, everyone is welcome.

 Workshops & Demonstrations

-Through the seven-week session, we offer technical workshops including Printmaking and Digital Media, and host guest speakers to conduct one-day workshops that are challenging and engaging.
+Through the seven-week session, we offer community classes including ceramics, printmaking, encaustics, weaving, drawing, painting, landscape painting, figure drawing and more.
+We also host guest speakers to conduct one-day workshops that are challenging and engaging.

 Participating artists will receive contemporary, nuanced, reality-based, peer-to-peer professional development workshops from Sharon Louden, Sydelle Sonkin and Herb Siegel Artistic Director, and guest speakers while at Chautauqua the first, middle and last weeks of the season.
-Past guest speakers include Ruby Lerner, Melissa Potter, Jen Dalton, Brett Wallace and more.
+Past guest speakers include Ruby Lerner, Melissa Potter, Jen Dalton, Brett Wallace, Edwige Charlot, Christina Wong Yap, Sascha Gianella and more.
 This type of Professional Development includes adopting basic tools, however, the overall emphasis is community building and pragmatic approaches to sustaining a creative life.

 CVA encourages collaborations between different fields, schools, artists and disciplines.
 We encourage collaborative projects and experimentation.
 We have also developed partnerships with schools and museums to bring a diverse and talented population of students and emerging artists to the Chautauqua School of Art.

 Pop-ups, impromptu gatherings, performances — experimentation in all forms is welcomed and strongly encouraged.
 Participants who attend the residency are encouraged to push boundaries and use resources at Chautauqua to discover more about themselves and their work.
 In 2019, we had our first Drag Show, mixers with members of the Chautauqua Theater and Opera companies, and gatherings with community members through our visual arts affinity group.
-In 2020, participants created their own newsletter, they gathered virtually independent of the program and met with those who lived in their region.
-Check out our events page and our Instagram page to see some of the past participants and gatherings!
+In 2020, participants created their own newsletter, gathered virtually independently of the program and met with those who lived in their region. in 2021, Raheleh Filsoofi, one of our Lead Faculty members organized a community dinner with ceramic plates and bowls handmade by participants of our residency program and food collected and made by them as well.
+Check out our events page and our Instagram to see some of the past participants and gatherings.